biserkacvetkovska/personal-website/lessons/second-lesson-css.md

     }
     ```

-2. `class` selectors
+2. `class` selector
     You can use this selector if the HTML element you want to style has the `class` attribute.
-The style will apply to all elements that have this class.
+The style will apply to all HTML elements that have this class.

     ```HTML
     <div class="content">